 Have a Happy Thanksgiving!

-I hope you have a super tasty and happy Thanksgiving!
+Have a super tasty and Happy Thanksgiving!